hombredequeso/functional-dojo-ts/README.md

 `fp-oo.test.ts`

-A comparison of fp and oo approaches to the same problem.
+A comparison of fp and oo approaches to the same problem, with a little bit of procedural thrown in.
-A couple of pointers here:
-* the file mentions line count for alternative implementations.
-Why one approach may or may not be better than the another really has little to do with line count.
-That said, _what_ the extra lines in the oo solution are doing (managing and then undoing encapsulation) is helpful to reflect on.
-* There's also the beginnings of reflections on imperative at the bottom.

 `functor-laws.test.ts`